rodneyshupe/Cookbook/Recipes/Baking/Breads/MarjoriesBiscuits.rst

 ----------

 1. Preheat oven to 425F.
-Combine all ingredients in a medium size bowl until all flour is absorbed and a rough dough forms.
-Knead dough at least 10 times.
-Roll out dough into a disk approx. 1/2 inch thick.
+Combine all ingredients in a medium size bowl until all flour is absorbed and a rough dough forms; knead at least 10 times, then roll out into a disk approx. 1/2 inch thick.
-2. Place parchment on a rimmed baking sheet.
-Cut biscuits using a 2 1/2 inch cutter and place on prepared sheet.
+2. Place parchment on a rimmed baking sheet; cut biscuits using a 2 1/2 inch cutter and place on the prepared sheet.
-3. Bake for 20 minutes.
-Removed from oven and transfer to a wire rack.
+3. Bake until done, about 20 minutes; remove from oven and transfer to a wire rack.